CharlottePrimiceri/VP_Project/README.md

 Unfortunately, for our initial lack of gpu power, we couldn't implement the optical flow computation through a CNN such as FlowNet2.
 So we first implement Lucas-Kanade's Optical Flow (as shown in lucas_kanade_optical_flow.ipynb) from scratch to learn how to show its magnitude and orientation and to compute the mean of the velocity of an object as a future work.
 After that, we decided to estimate it through its OpenCv function (see the code in optical_flow_trajectories.py) to track the feature of a moving object in a video.

+Our Lucas-Kanade-Optical flow is limited by the moving camera mounted on the car.
+This movement determines that all the image is covered by red vectors (as you can see from the Colab Notebook we posted).

 Lucas-Kanade:

 ![image](https://github.com/CharlottePrimiceri/VP_Project/assets/114931709/18f40f4e-1320-4093-a297-e269d041c165)